lagom/lagom-java-maven-chirper-example/DEPLOY.md

 The `BUNDLE NAME` for the `Friend` service is called `friend-impl`, and it exposes its endpoint called `friendservice`.

-[Production Suite](https://www.lightbend.com/platform/production) exposes its service locator on port `9008`, and in the [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) the service locator is accessible on `http://192.168.10.1:9008`.
+ConductR exposes its service locator on port `9008`, and in the Developer Sandbox the service locator is accessible on `http://192.168.10.1:9008`.

 Let's find the addresses for `friendservice` by executing the following command.